 A testament to art, romance, trade, ingenuity and imagination, Venezia is a dream come to life complete with palazzos, plazas, gondolas, and squares set amongst grand canals.
 If you've made it all the way to this world-famous Italian city, don't bring back tacky, made-in-China souvenirs back home.

-Here are the perfect authentic, local artisan Venetian gifts your friends will cherish, and where to find them.
+Here are the perfect authentic, local artisan Venetian gifts your friends will cherish—plus where to find them.

-A Venetian Mask From Cà Macana
+1. A Venetian Mask From Ca'Macana

 For that friend who’s always covered in glitter and feathers at a costume party, find them a beautiful, papier-mâchéVenetian mask at one of the oldest and finest mask making workshops in Venice.
-Cà Macana is one of the few places where all masks are made by hand, following the strict rules of centuries-old Venetian tradition, and they specialize in both traditional Commedia dell'arte and Venetian styles.
+Ca'Macana is one of the few places where all masks are made by hand, following the strict rules of centuries-old Venetian craftsmanship (which dates back to the 13th century when Venetians would hold carnevale celebrations and wear masks to conceal their identity).
+Plus, Ca'Macana specializes in both traditional Commedia dell'arte and Venetian styles.

-Statement Murano Glass Jewelry And Objets D’Art From Marina E Susanna Sent
+2. Statement Murano Glass Jewelry And Objets D’Art From Marina E Susanna Sent

-Old-World Spices From Drogheria Mascari
+3. Old-World Spices From Drogheria Mascari

-A Bottle Of Bulk Wine From Vino Sfuso
+4. A Bottle Of Bulk Wine From Vino Sfuso

-Letterpress Stationery From Gianni Basso Stampatore
+5. Letterpress Stationery From Gianni Basso Stampatore